ska-telescope/developer.skatelescope.org/src/contributor/contribute.rst

 .. image:: images/view-app.png
    :alt: The view app button on GitLab.

-Clicking this button allows pepole to view your changes without having to build the documentation themselves.
+Clicking this button allows people to view your changes without having to build the documentation themselves.
 If you need very wide consultation, a ReadtheDocs admin (ask on the `team-system support Slack channel <https://skasoftware.slack.com/archives/CEMF9HXUZ/>`_ to find one) can add your version to the list of version accesible from the site's "versions" dropdown:

 .. image:: images/rtd-versions.png
    :alt: The Read the Docs version dropdown expanded to show a list of clickable versions.